 Credit Quality is a measure of a bond issuer's ability to repay interest and principal in a timely manner.
-The credit ratings shown are based on each portfolio security's rating as provided by Standard and Poor's, Moody's Investors Service and/or Fitch Ratings, Ltd. and typically range from AAA (highest) to D (lowest), or an equivalent and/or similar rating.
+The credit ratings shown are based on each portfolio security's rating as provided by Standard and Poor's, Moody's Investors Service and/or Fitch Ratings, Ltd. and typically range from AAA for long term or A-1 for short term (highest) to D (lowest), or an equivalent and/or similar rating.
 For this purpose, if two or more of the agencies have assigned differing ratings to a security, the highest rating is used.
 Securities that are unrated by all three agencies are reflected as such.
 The credit quality of the investments in the fund's portfolio does not apply to the stability or safety of the fund.
 These ratings are updated monthly and may change over time.
-Please note, the Fund itself has not been rated by an independent rating agency.
+Please note, the fund itself has not been rated by an independent rating agency.

 Morningstar RatingTM: Source: Morningstar®, 06/30/2025.
 For each mutual fund and ETF with at least a 3-year history, Morningstar calculates a Morningstar RatingTM based on how a fund ranks on a Morningstar Risk-Adjusted Return measure against other funds in the same category.
 This measure takes into account variations in a fund's monthly performance, and does not take into account the effects of sales charges and loads, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
 The weights are: 100% 3-year rating for 36-59 months of total returns, 60% 5-year rating/40% 3-year rating for 60-119 months of total returns, and 50% 10-year rating/30% 5-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent 3-year period actually has the greatest impact because it is included in all three rating periods.
-The fund's Class A shares received a Morningstar Rating of 4, 4 and 4 star(s) for the 3-, 5- and 10-year periods, respectively.
-Franklin Templeton provides this fund's Morningstar RatingTM for Class A and Class Y shares only.
+The fund's Class Y shares received a Morningstar Rating of 4, 4 and 3 and fund's Class A shares received a Morningstar Rating of 3, 3 and 3 star(s) for the 3-, 5- and 10-year periods, respectively.
+Franklin Templeton provides this fund's Morningstar RatingTM for Class Y and Class A shares only.
 Other share classes may have different Morningstar ratings.